SciML/SciMLDocs/docs/src/getting_started/fit_simulation.md

 ### Step 2: Generate the Training Data

-In our example we assumed that we had data representative of the solution with ``\alpha = 1.5``, ``\beta = 1.0``, ``\gamma = 3.0``, and ``\delta = 1.0``.
+In our example, we assumed that we had data representative of the solution with ``\alpha = 1.5``, ``\beta = 1.0``, ``\gamma = 3.0``, and ``\delta = 1.0``.
 Let's make that training data.
 The way we can do that is by defining the ODE with those parameters and simulating it.
-Unlike [the first tutorial](@ref first_sim) which used ModelingToolkit, let's demonstrate using [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) to directly define the ODE for the numerical solvers.
+Unlike [the first tutorial](@ref first_sim), which used ModelingToolkit, let's demonstrate using [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) to directly define the ODE for the numerical solvers.